VilnaCRM-Org/php-service-template/README.md

-doctrine-migrations-generate Generates a blank migration class doctrine-migrations-migrate  Executes a migration to a specified version or the latest available version down                         Stop the docker hub first-release                Generate changelog from a project's commit messages for the first release fix-perms                    Fix permissions of all var files install                      Install vendors according to the current composer.lock file update                       update vendors according to the current composer.json file load-fixtures                Build the DB, control the schema validity, load fixtures and check the migration status
+doctrine-migrations-generate Generates a blank migration class doctrine-migrations-migrate  Executes a migration to a specified version or the latest available version down                         Stop the docker hub install                      Install vendors according to the current composer.lock file update                       update vendors according to the current composer.json file load-fixtures                Build the DB, control the schema validity, load fixtures and check the migration status